 The game, and the startup company called GXStudios that operated it, was created in 2007 by a few Ivy League students.
 Their goals seemed to have been to sell this as a fun spirit-building tool to companies and schools, and to make it big in the online gaming market.
 GXC was, at one point, renamed "PickTeams", as the company tried introducing a few other minigames on their site, but the original name "Go Cross Campus" or "GXC" stuck.
 Unfortunately, GXStudios closed their doors in early 2010.

 The company's website can be seen here, which gives a brief history of the game and the company.

 Tropes represented in GXC:

-Red Shirt Army: If you think of your units as "armies" (or even individual troops), then yeah.
-The game later turned away from this trope, but changing the term for military strength units to "energy".
+- Red Shirt Army: If you think of your units as "armies" (or even individual troops), then yeah.
+The game later turned away from this trope, by changing the term for military strength units to "energy".

-Zerg Rush: Since attackers have an inherent disadvantage, the only way to successfully attack a territory is to throw more than enough attacking units, each of which individually have little efficacy at the defending territory.
+- Zerg Rush: Since attackers have an inherent disadvantage, the only way to successfully attack a territory is to throw more than enough attacking units (each of which individually has little efficacy) at the defending territory.